cguttweb/nuxt-portfolio-blog/content/posts/2023-04-15-codecademy-update.md

 - Full-Stack Development
 - Interview Prep

-I'm aiming to post an update once a week on how progress I have (or haven't) made working through these paths, but so far so good I think I need to think of some ideas to practice some of the JS I've practiced so far.
+I'm aiming to post an update once a week on how progress I have (or haven't) made working through these paths, but so far so good I think I need to think of some ideas to reinforce the JS I've learnt so far especially around objects.